 Fuel is in a constant state of expansion and contracting depending on when it warms up and cools down.
 A long time ago, manufacturers used gas caps with vents to keep the right air, pressure, and vacuum but that proved ineffective because the fuel would spill out.

 A vent line is higher than the fuel filler neck or any other point on the tank.
-It can’t have a bend or dip because that is how condensation or fuel gets trapped.
+It can’t have any bends or dips, as they would end up trapping condensation or fuel.
 A trapped line will build pressure or vacuum in your tank and eventually that will purge the vent.

 This results in tank damage as well as a gas smell coming through the line.
 Another common problem is that wasps sometimes build nests in the fuel vents.
 That can clog your vent line also.

 How Do You Check Your Fuel Tank Vent?

 You have to be careful when checking your fuel tank vent so you don’t damage the tank or allow gas to get into the air.